apache/sedona/docs/download/scalashell.md

 # Spark Scala shell
 Spark distribution provides an interactive Scala shell that allows a user to execute Scala code in a terminal.

 This mode currently works with GeoSpark-core and GeoSparkViz.
-!!!warning
-	GeoSparkSQL cannot run in this mode.
-We are still working on this issue.

 ## Download GeoSpark jar automatically